Minimum variance constrained estimator: Main results

-The stability of constrained estimator is proved in \cite{MHE01} in the sense of an observer in which the definition of stability \cite[\S 2]{Keerthi-Gilbert88} is modified in an analogous manner.
-We also use the same notion of stability. \begin{definition}[\cite{MHE01}] The estimator is a stable observer for the system
+In this section, stability of the proposed constrained estimators is presented by using the notion of stability introduced in \cite{MHE01}.
+Recall that the classical notion of stability of an observer is obtained by modifying the definition of the stability of a regulator.
+In an analogous manner, the definition of the stability of a constrained regulator, which is given in \cite[\S 2]{Keerthi-Gilbert88}, is modified in \cite{MHE01} to introduce the following definition: \begin{definition}[\cite{MHE01, Keerthi-Gilbert88}] The estimator is a stable observer for the system